Milwaukee Wisconsin Charter Fishing Seasons – Lake Michigan SportFishing

 Mid April through mid June

-Fast paced coho action and world class yellow Perch fishing are the main target for this time period.
+Fast paced coho action is the main focus for this time period.
 We typically travel in the spring to where the fishing is best.
-Perch fishing is done from the port of Waukegan Illinois.
-The perch fishing rocks and the salmon fishing is spectacular.
+Limit catches are the norm during these months.
+Coho in the early part of the season are extremely aggressive and a blast to catch!

 Mid June through mid August

 This is our peak of the Chinook salmon fishing season.
 On your charter a mixed bag of all 5 species can be caught, but the bulk of our catch here in Milwaukee is “Kings” or Chinook salmon.
 If you travel further offshore Steelhead can be found along with some Cohos.
 Most of the fishing during this time period happens from 2 to 4 miles offshore depending on winds.
 Harbor fishing is usually kept to an absolute minimum at this time of the year, there is definitely more fish and action to be found out in the main body of Lake Michigan.

 “Trophy King Time” This is the time of the year that we will fish the Milwaukee Harbor.
 Nature’s call toGreat Lakes salmon brings them back to their place of birth.
 They return to the harbor area to ready themselves for their run up river to spawn.
 On their return they usually take a small vacation out in front of the harbor area and in the entryways to the harbor.
 Your charter will concentrate on these areas to provide a chance at landing some big ones.
 If a trophy “King” is what you are searching for then this could be a viable option for your trip.
 These fish can also be taken “casting” towards the end of September.
 There is still a great fishery for other species and immature Chinooks out in the Lake at this time of the year and you will usually be given the option of which you want to try.